The Fallacy of the Aha Moment & Overnight Success in Innovation

 As a result, many managers think that they can easily tell the good ideas from the bad ones, just like Newton supposedly did when he saw the apple fall.
 Well, you usually can’t.

 The same managers might also think that great ideas and innovations should always be huge businesses by year 3, which they usually won’t be.
-The reality looks much more like the extended timelines we saw in the examples referred to above.
+The reality looks much more like the extended timelines we saw in the examples referred above.

 So, if even the long-range planning in your organization doesn’t go beyond year 3, it’s going to be very difficult to rally support or budget for any kind of transformative breakthrough innovation.
 They will, simply put, always take years of hard work and quite a bit of persistence.

-Even the epitome of lightning-fast growth, Facebook, took time to become a great business.
+Even the epitome of lightning-fast growth, Facebook, took their time to become a great business.
 It took three years from the launch of the first version before the general public was even allowed to sign up, and many more years before the company started to generate meaningful revenue.

 Thus, if you work in a large organization, make sure that the stakeholders, be they investors, managers, or your colleagues, are aware of the harsh realities of innovation.